-She’s also represented members of the New Zealand Nurses Organisation in employment and health law forums, and advised on constitutional, structural and other issues.
+Nicola also worked for the New Zealand Nurses Organisation, representing members in employment and health law forums, and advising the organisation on constitutional, structural and other issues.

-Nicola has recently been appointed as a Member of the Employment Relations Authority, where she will be involved in deciding employment cases.
+Nicola is now a Member of the Employment Relations Authority, where she is involved in deciding employment cases.

 Geraldine Whiteford - Secretary